List of Shōnen Onmyōji characters: Fujiwara no Keiko

 Fujiwara no Keiko is Akiko's cousin and a member of the Fujiwara clan.
 She was once engaged to a man who then wed another woman instead.
-What angered her was the fact that the woman he married was from a higher noble family and had begged him to marry her.
+What angered her was that the woman he married was from a higher noble family and had begged him to marry her.

 Kyūki used her heartbreak to possess her with the promise that if she helped him, he would curse her beloved's wife and force him to leave her and return to Keiko.
 Although the possession sickened her body and confined her to bed, Keiko's cursed spirit was able to leave the house and help Kyūki by sealing the dragon goddess of Kifune Mountain so his army could hide on the mountain.

 While under Kyūki's influence she was willing to do anything to be with the man she loved, even kill anyone who got in her way and sacrificing her cousin Akiko.

 Seimei was able to exorcise her and she woke up in her home not remembering anything that had happened.